 Is it a Sign of Period Coming?

-Yes!
+So you want to know about white discharge before period?
 The luteal phase is the last one in your menstrual cycle before menstruating.
 So, if you’re seeing some white discharge at this time, your period may be coming soon.
+It may appear thin and white, or it could also be a little bit thicker too.
+It just depends on your cycle and your body.

 Discharge Around Ovulation